rastri-dey/RoboND/README.md

 $ source devel/setup.bash
 $ rosrun udacity_bot navigation goal
 ```
+**Note:** Change the folder name of catkin_ws in case of testing both the models together.
+For e.g., 'Catkin_ws1'for custom designed robot. ```cd ~/catkin_ws1``` Rest all steps will remain same.

-The robot starts navigating, while localizing itself in the map provided!!
+Get going with the robot localizing itself in the map provided!!